OmarMiniesy/Notes/Defensive Security/SOC Analyst/SIEM.md

 Possible threats that are observed by the SIEM's collection of logs are reported.
 - This allows the security team to carry out fast investigations and respond to incidents quickly.

-Using analytics carried out over the logs, combined with threat intelligence information, SIEMs can recognize potential threats and produce alerts.
+Using analytics carried out over the logs, combined with [[Cyber Threat Intelligence]] information, SIEMs can recognize potential threats and produce alerts.
 - Alerts produced are accompanied with details that allows investigations to be conducted on this alert.

 #### Contextualization & Response